-5.4.1.17 AGGREGATE RESOURCES
+5.4.1.19 AGGREGATE RESOURCES

 While Southwest Middlesex is considered 'aggregate poor' insofar as there are no known deposits of aggregate which are commercially viable to extract, should such aggregate be discovered and before consideration is given to amending the Zoning By-law to permit extraction, the Plan shall be amended to identify the limits of the resource and the criteria to be satisfied before extraction would be allowed to take place.
 Impact on natural heritage features, compatibility with neighbouring uses and effective rehabilitation shall be key considerations.
 A license under the Aggregate Resources Act shall also be required.
+Resource extraction may be permitted as an interim use provided the lands are restored to a condition whereby substantially the same area and same average soil capability for agriculture is reinstated to the satisfaction of the Municipality.

-5.4.1.18 WAYSIDE PITS AND QUARRIES
+5.4.1.20 WAYSIDE PITS AND QUARRIES